ooxif/ulid-b64.js/README.md

 ## Monotonicity

-`ulid-b64` can produce at least 131,071 unique ids within the same millisecond.
+`ulid-b64` can produce at least 131,071 unique IDs within the same millisecond.

 Attempting to produce more ids, `ulid-b64` might throw an `Error("monotonic counter exhausted")`.